streamich/ci-scripts/README.md

 #### `BUILD_PR_NUM` Variable

 Number of the pull request on GitHub.

-On CircleCI pull request number is extracted from `CI_PULL_REQUEST` environment variable.
+In CircleCI pull request number is extracted from `CI_PULL_REQUEST` environment variable.
 Which is a link to the pull request of the current job.

-On TravicCI `TRAVIS_PULL_REQUEST` environment varialbe is used.
+In TravicCI `TRAVIS_PULL_REQUEST` environment varialbe is used.

 Will also try `BUILD_PR_NUM` environment variable.
 Otherwise defaults to `0`.